EliKLucas/MECH105-Algorithms/README.md

 # MECH105-Algorithms
-A compilation of algorithms created for a college course
+A compilation of **algorithms** created for MECH105 This conpilation contains the following algorithms:
+*Simpson's 1/3
+*LU Decomposition